Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Introduction

-In this paper, I introduce the Bayesian normalizing flow, a framework for emulating conditional and unconditional distribution functions equipped with robust uncertainty quantification and model comparison among architectures.
-By constructing the transformation layers of an NF from Bayesian neural networks~(BNNs) and exploiting the natural likelihood function associated with any density estimator model, such as an NF, I sample the posterior distribution of flow parameters given training data and suitable a priori assumptions.
-Using these samples, I predict the emulated population as a Bayesian credible interval, rather than a deterministic density function, which is expected to contain the true population-level distribution of synthesized CBC parameters with a certain posterior probability.
-Using population synthesis simulations of BBHs formed through common envelope~(CE) evolution of isolated stellar binaries~\citep{Bavera_2020}, I show that the inferred credible intervals correctly quantify epistemic and aleatoric uncertainties in flow predictions by computing calibration curves, and by also comparing the posterior-predictive distributions with those of multiple normal training re-runs on alternate realizations of sparse (thinned) datasets or on the same dataset with different parameter initializations.
-I further show how to compute the Bayesian information criterion for different flow architectures to enable model comparison and thereby reduce the epistemic uncertainties that arise from sub-optimal architecture choices.
+Using the posterior samples, we predict the emulated population as a Bayesian credible interval, rather than a deterministic density function, which is expected to contain the true population-level distribution of synthesized CBC parameters with a certain posterior probability, quantifying uncertainties in both density estimation~(necessary for SBI), and sample generation~(required for data augmentation and feature prediction).
+Using population synthesis simulations of BBHs formed through common envelope~(CE) evolution of isolated stellar binaries~\citep{Bavera_2020}, we show that the inferred credible intervals correctly quantify epistemic and aleatoric uncertainties in flow predictions by computing calibration curves, and demonstrate that they outperform an ensemble of flows trained on alternate realizations of sparse (thinned) datasets or on the same dataset with different parameter initializations.
+We further compute the Bayesian information criterion for different flow architectures to enable model comparison and thereby reduce the epistemic uncertainties that arise from sub-optimal architecture choices.
+We delineate how to marginalize the quantified uncertainties and perform model comparison among flow architectures for bias-free SBI and feature prediction using PopSynth simulations, as well as sketch additional applications in GW astronomy, whose implementations are left as futrue explorations.